mlrun/mlrun/README.md

     train_run = new_function().run(handler=training, params={'p1': 5})

-we can swap the `runner` with a serverless runtime and the same will run on a cluster. see detailed examples in the [`\examples`](examples) directory, with `kubernetes job`, `nuclio`, `dask`, or `mpijob` runtimes.
+we can swap the `function` with a serverless runtime and the same will run on a cluster. see detailed examples in the [`\examples`](examples) directory, with `kubernetes job`, `nuclio`, `dask`, or `mpijob` runtimes.

 if we run our code from `main` we can get the runtime context by calling the `get_or_create_ctx`